-John Byron is a 22-year old country music artist and songwriter from Nashville, Tennessee.
-He signed his first management contract in 2013 with Ken Rainey of Rainey Entertainment and Rainey Days Records.
-Rainey is the previous manager of country music singer-songwriter, Randy Houser, whose discography includes the #1’s “Runnin’ Outta Moonlight,” “How Country Feels,” “Goodnight Kiss,” and “We Went,” as well as the #2’s “Boots On” and “Like a Cowboy.”
+John Byron is a 23-year old country music artist and songwriter from Nashville, Tennessee.
+He signed his current management contract in 2013 with Ken Rainey, the previous manager of country music singer-songwriter, Randy Houser, whose discography includes the #1’s “Runnin’ Outta Moonlight,” “How Country Feels,” “Goodnight Kiss,” and “We Went,” as well as the #2’s “Boots On” and “Like a Cowboy.”

-Byron’s EP ‘Across That Line’ released in September 2016 under Rainey Day Records.
-It is his debut project.
+Byron’s debut EP ‘Across That Line’ released in September 2016 under Rainey Day Records.
+He is currently in the process of writing and recording for his second project.